Bird-SR: Bidirectional Reward-Guided Diffusion for Real-World Image Super-Resolution

 \subsection{Diffusion Models Trained from Scratch for Super-Resolution}

-The first category directly trains a diffusion model for super-resolution using paired low-resolution (LR) and high-resolution (HR) data.
+The first category directly trains a diffusion model for super resolution using paired low-resolution (LR) and high-resolution (HR) data.
 Representative methods such as ResShift formulate the forward diffusion process as an interpolation between the HR image $x_0$, the LR-conditioned signal $x_1$, and Gaussian noise.

 Specifically, the forward process at timestep $t$ is defined as:

 where $x_0$ denotes the ground-truth HR image, $x_1$ is an upsampled or encoded representation of the LR input, and $\{\alpha_t, \beta_t, \gamma_t\}$ are predefined or learned coefficients satisfying normalization constraints.